Coder-Upsilon/little-kb/memory-bank/progress.md

 - ✅ Professional web application design
 - ✅ MCP server integration with full customization

-The Little KB knowledge base management system is now complete and fully operational with advanced MCP integration!
+VectorVault is now complete and fully operational as a vector storage and MCP management platform!